-A wheeze is a high-pitched, continuous whistling sound heard during breathing.
+A wheeze is a high-pitched whistling sound heard during breathing.
 Though it often happens when you exhale, wheezing can also occur when you inhale (inspiration).

-Inspiratory wheezing often accompanies expiratory wheezing when heard over the lungs, specifically in acute asthma.
-However, if inspiratory wheezing or stridor is heard over the neck, that could be an indication of a serious upper airway obstruction.
+Inspiratory wheezing often accompanies expiratory wheezing when heard over the lungs, specifically in an acute exacerbation of asthma.
+When inspiratory wheezing is heard over the neck, this indicates a narrowing in the large, upper airways in the neck.